gazbert/java-8-features/README.md

 They are based on the examples in the main [Java Tutorial](http://docs.oracle.com/javase/tutorial/).

-I'll be adding new features to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC!
+I'll be adding new features to the project on an ad-hoc basis; I have beer to drink and a day job buried in WebRTC :-)

 ### Current Features